 • improving cognitive ergonomics at work

-Primary target group: persons involved in developing organization and work, such as managers, supervisors, HR and well-being personnel, and occupational safety personnel
+- Persons involved in the developing of organization and work, such as managers, supervisors, HR and well-being professionals, and occupational health and safety personnel

-- Pretask: survey with open questions to identify how transformation of work due digitization is manifesting in participant’s own work, organization, branch, and context
+- Pretask: survey with open questions in order to identify how transformation of work due to digitalization is manifesting in the participants' own work, organization, branch and context

 - Lectures and presentations